-- 3.1 Equipment - 3.1.1 Dräger 9510 series instrument - 3.1.2 Breath alcohol simulators (Guth models 12v500, 2100 or equivalent) - 3.1.3 Label maker with vinyl coated labels or equivalent - 3.1.4 Traceable calibrated barometer (1 mBar readability, ±5 mBar accuracy) - 3.1.4.1 Barometers are required to be calibrated by an authorized and qualified vendor prior to the expiration of their calibration or replaced prior to their expiration date.
-Expired barometers shall be labeled as expired and shall not be used for calibration and certification purposes. - 3.1.4.2 Barometers with a 2-year certification should be acquired in a staggered yearly format (one per year).
-Each barometer will have its barometric pressure monitored and recorded on a monthly basis from the date of acquisition until its certification has expired.
+- 3.1 Equipment

+- 3.1.1 Dräger 9510 series instrument

+- 3.1.2 Breath alcohol simulators (Guth models 12v500, 2100 or equivalent)

+3.1.3 Label maker with vinyl coated labels or equivalent

+- 3.1.4 Traceable calibrated barometer (1 mBar readability, ±5 mBar accuracy) - 3.1.4.1 Barometers are required to be calibrated by an authorized and qualified vendor prior to the expiration of their calibration or replaced prior to their expiration date.
+Expired barometers shall be labeled as expired and shall not be used for calibration and certification purposes.

+Page 27 of 58 Issu All printed copies are uncontrolled 3.1.4.2 Barometers with a 2-year certification should be acquired in a staggered yearly format (one per year).
+Each barometer will have its barometric pressure monitored and recorded on dates in which the instrument is used from the date of acquisition until its certification has expired.
 Comparison versus the other/new barometers will ensure continued accuracy throughout the lifecycle of the use of all barometers.

+3.2 Reagents:

-- 3.2 Reagents: - 3.2.1 Distilled water or equivalent - 3.2.2 Simulator bottle containing a methanol/water mixture - 3.2.2.1 Methanol solution: (0.100 v/v solution) add approximately 0.5 ml of methanol (Reagent Grade) to approximately 500 ml of water in a simulator bottle. - 3.3 Certified Reference Material (CRM): - 3.3.1 Dry gas ethanol standards in the target concentrations of 0.040, 0.080, and $0.200~\mathrm{g}/210L$ - 3.3.1.1 Dry Gas Cylinders, when utilized for calibration or adjustment purposes, should be used at their normal operating temperatures ($\sim 20^{\circ}$ C 25° C) and only used above ~ 100 PSI or $\sim 10\%$ of tank pressure. - 3.3.2 Premixed alcohol simulator solutions in the target concentrations of 0.040, 0.080, 0.100, 0.200, and 0.400 g/210L. - 3.3.3 Quantitative Simulator solutions used for certification of instruments should only be used a maximum of 25 total samples. - 3.3.4 Qualitative solutions can be changed at the analyst's discretion. - 3.4 Safety Concerns - 3.4.1 Chemicals must be handled according to safety guidelines in the Idaho State Police Forensic Services Health and Safety Manual. - 3.4.2 Dry Gas Cylinders: - 3.4.2.1 Pressurized gasses should be stored so as to prevent damage and rupture - 3.4.2.2 Dry gas cylinders shall be stored within the lab at standard laboratory conditions (comfortable office conditions with thermostats set at $\sim 20-22^{\circ}$ C or $68-72^{\circ}$ F) - 3.4.2.3 When being transported for field use, cylinders shall be transported in the passenger compartment of the vehicle.
-They shall not be left unattended (for extended periods of time) in the vehicle and allowed to heat in direct sunlight or freeze within the passenger compartment of the vehicle.
+- 3.2.1 Distilled water or equivalent - 3.2.2 Simulator bottle containing a methanol/water mixture - 3.2.2.1 Methanol solution: (0.100 v/v solution) add approximately 0.5 ml of methanol (Reagent Grade) to approximately 500 ml of water in a simulator bottle.

+3.3 Certified Reference Material (CRM):

+- 3.3.1 Dry gas ethanol standards in the target concentrations of 0.040, 0.080, and 0.200 g/210L - 3.3.1.1 Dry Gas Cylinders, when utilized for calibration or adjustment purposes, should be used at their normal operating temperatures (~20° C 25° C) and only used above ~100PSI or ~10% of tank pressure. - 3.3.2 Premixed alcohol simulator solutions in the target concentrations of 0.040, 0.080, 0.100, 0.200, and 0.400 g/210L. - 3.3.3 Quantitative Simulator solutions used for certification of instruments should only be used a maximum of 25 total samples. - 3.3.4 Qualitative solutions can be changed at the analyst's discretion. - 3.4 Safety Concerns - 3.4.1 Chemicals must be handled according to safety guidelines in the Idaho State Police Forensic Services Health and Safety Manual. - 3.4.2 Dry Gas Cylinders: - 3.4.2.1 Pressurized gasses should be stored so as to prevent damage and rupture